-There has been no significant change in the financial performance of CSi and its consolidated subsidiaries since 31 December 2021.
+Apart from the Form 6-K Dated 8 June 2022 and Credit Suisse's update about a likely loss for the second quarter of 2022 described therein, there has been no significant change in the financial performance of CSi and its consolidated subsidiaries since 31 December 2021.

-There has been no significant change in the financial position of CSi and its consolidated subsidiaries since 31 December 2021.
+Apart from the Form 6-K Dated 8 June 2022 and Credit Suisse's update about a likely loss for the second quarter of 2022 described therein, there has been no significant change in the financial position of CSi and its consolidated subsidiaries since 31 December 2021.

-Apart from the consequences of the matters disclosed in the section headed "Risk Factors" in the Registration Document (as supplemented), there has been no material adverse change in the prospects of CSi and its consolidated subsidiaries since 31 December 2021.
+Apart from the potential consequences of the matters disclosed in the sections headed "Risk Factors-2.
+Significant negative consequences of the supply chain finance funds and US-based hedge funds matters" and "-9.
+Reputational risk-9.1 Failure to manage the risks it faces may cause damage to CSi's reputation, which is a key asset, and CSi's competitive position and business prospects could be harmed if its reputation is damaged" in the Registration Document, there has been no material adverse change in the prospects of CSi and its consolidated subsidiaries since 31 December 2021.